 As the oldest mint in Australia and at the forefront of gold production for more than 100 years, we feel responsible for the sustainable management and efficient use of our country’s natural resources.

 We’re making changes in how we go about our day-to-day business - introducing new practices and measures to reduce our carbon footprint as we progress towards our target.

 Our past is important to us, but the future will be our golden years.
 To find out more about how we’re making progress, please read our reports below.

 So why are we doing this?

 Our ambition is to become the sustainability benchmark for the precious metals industry around the world.
-As the world’s largest producer of newly mined gold and the highest volume refiner in Australasia, we take our responsibility in this journey seriously.
+As one of the largest and most reputable refiners in the southern hemisphere, we take our responsibility in this journey seriously.
 Find out why the future is gold.

 Commitment to sustainability

 The Sustainability Commitment 2021 outlines our approach through a culture of responsibility embedded at The Perth Mint and reflected in how we source our precious metals, treat our natural environment and treat each other.

 Setting the benchmark for global industry - five pillars

 To become the sustainability benchmark in the precious metals industry, we will pursue five strategic pillars.
 These pillars inform our material topics - the topics most important to The Perth Mint and our stakeholders - and align to the Global Reporting Initiative (GRI) Standards, the global best practice for sustainability reporting.